ClassWaves-AI/classwaves-backend/README.md

 ### Real-time Communication
 The backend uses Socket.IO for real-time communication with the frontend and student applications.

+All server-emitted events include a non-breaking `schemaVersion` field (currently `"1.0"`).
+Where available, clients should also propagate and log `traceId` for correlation across HTTP and WebSocket.

 #### Server-to-Client Events
 ```typescript
 // Group-based events